FREE CONFIDENTIAL CONSULTATION

 A Domestic Violence conviction will carry very serious consequences – including jail time, the imposition of restraining orders, loss of child custody, and a permanent criminal record.
 In the case of non-citizens, immigration issues present even further difficulties.
 Whether you have a green card or H1B, F1 or other visa status, you must consider not only the implications in criminal court, but also the dire consequences should Immigration courts become aware of the conviction.

-Whether a felony or a misdemeanor, any domestic violence charge must be taken seriously.
+Whether charged as a felony or misdemeanor in Santa Clara, Alameda, San Francisco, or San Mateo County courts, any domestic violence charge must be taken seriously.
 Technically, even a first misdemeanor offense exposes a defendant to a potential one-year jail sentence, but in reality, that is almost never the result.
 The real battle, though, is in protecting the clean record and reputation of the defendant.
 We know that even a first-time conviction can lead to serious consequences and affect your employment prospects, your good name, burden you with a permanent criminal record, impose a restraining order and compromise your immigration status.
 This is why out objective is the full dismissal of all charges.
 Where that is not possible, we are skilled as minimizing consequences to protect your reputation.

 While the most common type of domestic violence cases involves violence towards a spouse or significant other (spousal battery in violation of penal codes 273.5 or 243e), there are many types of domestic violence cases including: child endangerment, criminal threats, stalking as well as elder abuse.
 That is, so long as a crime is committed against a person that is “closely related” there is the potential that the District Attorney will charge the matter as a domestic violence case.
 Once charged, these cases are prosecuted aggressively even if the complaining party is uncooperative or recants his or her statement.